Linear generalised complex structures: Holomorphic vector bundles and holomorphic Lie algebroids

 \section{Holomorphic vector bundles and holomorphic Lie algebroids}

-This section proves that a holomorphic structure on a vector bundle is equivalent to a linear complex structure on it.
+This section gives a direct proof that a holomorphic structure on a vector bundle is equivalent to a linear complex structure on it.
 In particular, ``adapted'' connections are described in the language of linear complex structures.
 Finally, a holomorphic Lie algebroid $A$ with a choice of adapted connection gives rise to infinitesimal ideal systems in $A_\C$.